-- Run your FIN010 or FIN019 reports for funds other than A0000 to see if you have any non-General Fund sources that can be used.
+- Run your Spendable Balance reports for Funds other than A0000 to see if you have any non-General Fund sources that can be used.
 This helps the University’s stewardship goals and improves your organization’s General Fund performance.

 - Review cases where actual income or other revenues are recorded, but where no budget exists.
 Spendable balance on the General Fund does not include activity in revenue accounts.
 If no income is budgeted in that Account category, this is often a good indication that the activity was posted to the incorrect fund, or should have been posted as a reimbursement on an expense Account.
 You should also investigate any unbudgeted transfers out of the General Fund.

-- Use the FIN006 report, with drills to transactional detail as needed, to review any unbudgeted revenue that may have been posted to your department on the General Fund, A0000.
+- Use the Revenue and Expense report, with drills to transactional detail as needed, to review any unbudgeted revenue that may have been posted to your department on the General Fund, A0000.